Lebanese in 48 countries voting in parliamentary elections - NewsBreak

 Lebanese in 48 countries voting in parliamentary elections

-BEIRUT — (AP) — Thousands of Lebanese living in nearly 50 countries cast their early ballots Sunday in the country’s closely watched parliamentary elections, days after a similar vote was held in 10 predominantly Muslim nations.
+Thousands of Lebanese living in nearly 50 countries began early voting Sunday in the country’s closely watched parliamentary elections, days after a similar vote was held in 10 predominantly Muslim nations.

 The vote in Lebanon takes place May 15.